Dland0/JREGlobal/README.md

 # coding-task-2023
 Coding task for RJE Global's software engineering recruitment 2023

+Below is the original readme provided.
+I have added my thoughts/thinking in the Docs/documentation.txt file

 To run, open the project up in stackblitz, allow it to install dependencies, then type 'node app.js' in the terminal.

 The project converts the equipment_list.csv file to a json array, validates the contents against a predefined set of validation maps and returns an array of error message json objects to the client.